Recently, I was at a dinner with friends when a conversation started that caught my attention.

 - Weekend delivery required (3%)

 As this list shows, there are a number of reasons that lead customers not to purchase online or through mail order, and shipping costs are near the top of the list.

 The second most-cited reason for not purchasing online (or mail order) is shipping costs being too high.
 Since free shipping completely wipes out this hurdle, it’s safe to infer that free shipping would impact whether or not these 36% of customers convert from an abandoned cart to a sale.

 Moving on to the ninth item on the list, 13% of people said they didn’t purchase because total cost was cheaper at a local store.
 Since free shipping lowers the total cost of items purchased online, it’s again safe to infer that free shipping would impact these 13% of purchases.
 There’s no way to know how many of these customers would convert to buyers, but we can assume that free shipping would make a difference for some of them.

-Now that we’ve seen this impact that shipping costs have for online and mail order purchasing, let’s move on to consider two more studies that show the influence free shipping has on conversion rates and cart sizes.
+Now that we’ve seen the impact that shipping costs have for online and mail-order purchasing, let’s move on to consider two more studies that show the influence free shipping has on conversion rates and cart sizes.